 Both UHIP and OHIP cover healthcare provider appointments at Health Services for transitioning and questioning students.
 If you have been prescribed hormones, and wish to have the cost covered by your student benefit plan, log onto Student Care to access the Restricted Drug Use Form.
-Alternatively, you can request a copy of this form through Health Services, in which you can then fill out and submit for medical director approval.
+Alternatively, you can request a copy of this form through Health Services, in which you can then fill out and submit to Student Care for approval.

 If you have questions regarding coverage, consult your insurance carrier, Student Care online, by phone: 1-866-369-8794 or visit the on-campus Health & Dental Plan office located within Health Services (Room 1006).

 Our offices are a place where human rights are respected and where LGBTQ+ people and their friends and allies are welcome and supported.